Lutheranism: Calendar

-Lutherans observe the liturgical kalendar, which consists of the cycle of liturgical days and seasons that determines when feast days, including celebrations of saints, are to be observed, and which portions of scripture are to be read.
-The kalendar features greater festivals, lesser festivals, and commemorations.
-The Lutheran Churches use a lectionary that enjoins appointed scripture readings for each day, which include an Old Testament reading, Psalm, Epistle reading, and Gospel reading.
+Lutherans observe the liturgical calendar, which consists of the cycle of liturgical days and seasons that determines when feast days, including celebrations of saints, are to be observed, and which portions of scripture are to be read.
+The calendar features greater festivals, lesser festivals, and commemorations.
+The Lutheran churches use a lectionary that enjoins appointed scripture readings for each day, which include an Old Testament reading, Psalm, Epistle reading, and Gospel reading.